-The actions proposed would have a minimal biological effect to the golden tilefish stock because they do not significantly change the fishing season.
-The adjustment of the fishing season to start two weeks later will not affect the way the fishery is prosecuted.
-None of the alternatives would change the impacts on spawning as the majority of the effort will still be concentrated in the winter months.
-Alternative 2 and Preferred Alternative 3 and associated sub-alternatives would modify the fishing season for the commercial hook and line or the longline components by two, three or four weeks.
+The action proposed would have a minimal biological effect to the golden tilefish stock because it does not significantly change the fishing season.
+The adjustment of the fishing season to start two weeks later would not affect the way the fishery for golden tilefish is prosecuted.
+None of the alternatives would change the impacts on spawning as the majority of the effort would still be concentrated in the winter months and golden tilefish in the South Atlantic spawn from March through November with spawning peaks from April to June.
+Alternative 2 and Preferred Alternative 3 and associated sub-alternatives would modify the fishing season for the commercial hook and line or the longline components by two, three, or four weeks.